Contact the GG Archives

 Woman Who Has $105,000 Offers $10,000 for a Husband.

-Interest was aroused yesterday at Ellis Island by the appearance in the deportation pen of a tall, attractive looking French woman, who wore a smart tailor made blue serge costume and a large black picture hat trimmed with white velvet and covered with ostrich plumes which she said cost $150.
+Interest was aroused yesterday at Ellis Island by the appearance in the deportation pen of a tall, attractive-looking French woman.
+She wore a smart tailor-made blue serge costume and a large black picture hat trimmed with white velvet and covered with ostrich plumes, which she said cost $150.

-In view of the excitement created at Ellis Island by her offer, she will be guarded by a matron as well as two deportation officers until she sails today on the Hamburg America Liner Pretoria.
+In view of the excitement her offer created at Ellis Island, she will be guarded by a matron and two deportation officers until she sails today on the Hamburg America Liner Pretoria.

-Article published in the The New York Times and other newspapers on 15 April 1911 (Wire service not identified).
+This article was published in the New York Times and other newspapers on 15 April 1911 (Wire service not identified).

 Notes: